jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

       ***\- Rocky Balboa***

-      In that one line, Rocky, the fictional heavyweight champion of the world, makes a powerful commentary on the nature of boxing and the essence of
+      In that one line, Rocky Balboa, the fictional heavyweight champion of the world, makes a powerful commentary on the nature of boxing AND the essence of life:
-      life:

       <u><strong>Things happen that will keep you from achieving what you want.